| Sterilants and Disinfectants in Veterinary Facilities In a healthcare setting, it is essential to be able to control

 U-listed waste, the product itself must be managed

 as a hazardous waste.
 (This information should be available on the Safety Data Sheet [SDS, formally Material Safety Data Sheet (MSDS)] that your supplier can provide for the product.)
+A sterilant or disinfectant might also have to

 be considered a characteristic